njpatter/CylinderInCrossflow/CylinderInCrossflowMatlab/README.md

   Example: [refPressures, refTemperatures] = InitializeSensors(ce)

-CrossflowExperiment/StreamAnemometerData
-  Tells the board to stream anemometer readings for a specified amount of time.
-The anemometer readings are saved to a vector as well as the time between consecutive sensor readings which are voltages between 0 Volts and 3.3 Volts and the time readings are the amount of microseconds from the previous reading to the current reading.

-  Example: [anemometerReadings, timeBetweenReadings] = StreamAnemometerData(ce, 5)

-CrossflowExperiment/GetAllSensorData
+## CrossflowExperiment/GetAllSensorData
   Gets sensor readings from all three pressure sensors and from the hot wire anemometer.
 The pressure readings are in Pascals and returned in an array, the anemometer reading is returned as a voltage between 0 Volts and 3.3 Volts.
   If you specify a 2nd argument (averageOver), it will take multiple samples and average  the pressure and anemometer readings over that number of samples.

   Example: [pressures, anemometerReading] = GetAllSensorData(ce, 50)

-CrossflowExperiment/GetAnemometerValue
+## CrossflowExperiment/GetAnemometerValue
   Gets sensor readings from the hot wire anemometer.
   The anemometer reading is
   returned as a voltage between 0 Volts and 3.3 Volts.